Kirsten West: Godmother of Southern Rock

 Through her updates, Kirsten documented not just the band’s activities but the day-to-day life inside her home.
 Her’s is a singular perspective in all the world, with a story only she can tell.
 And she told it so well, covering the guests who came and went.

-Kirsten wrote candidly about plumbing failures, disappointing electricians, and even the house’s ghosts.
+Kirsten wrote candidly about plumbing failures and disappointing electricians.
 She wasn’t afraid to dig deeper elsewhere in the magazine as she reported from the ABB’s 1995 induction into the Rock & Roll Hall of Fame at the Waldorf-Astoria in New York, noting who attended, what they wore, and what was said from the stage by each band member or their children.

 Kirsten’s voice combined the awe of a fan with the precision of a journalist.